-Any attempt by the new administration to withdraw from or materially modify NAFTA and certain other international trade arrangements could adversely affect our business, financial condition and results of operations.
+Any attempt by the current administration to impose new tariffs or withdraw from or materially modify NAFTA and certain other international trade arrangements could adversely affect our business, financial condition and results of operations.

 We arrange for the movement of freight into and out of every major city in Mexico and Canada, and we import 53-foot intermodal containers manufactured in China.
-If the current administration takes action to withdraw from or materially modify the North American Free Trade Agreement ("NAFTA") or certain other international trade arrangements, our business, financial condition and results of operations could be adversely affected.
+If the current administration takes action to withdraw from or materially modify the North American Free Trade Agreement ("NAFTA") or certain other international trade arrangements, or to impose tariffs on imports of foreign-manufactured goods into the United States, our business, financial condition and results of operations could be adversely affected.
+Additionally, the imposition of substantial tariffs on foreign-made intermodal containers or other products we utilize may increase the cost of providing transportation services or adversely affect our results of operations.